-- 21.1 Members may need to terminate their psychotherapeutic services with a client if it is reasonably clear that: - 21.1.1 The client is not benefiting from their services; - 21.1.2 Changes in the members employment; - 21.1.3 health issues of the member; or - 21.1.4 other factors which may necessitate early termination of relationships with clients. - 21.2 In the event of the need to prematurely terminate therapy with a client, members should: - 21.2.1 explain to clients the reasons for the need for termination of treatment; - 21.2.2 take reasonable steps to safeguard clients' ongoing welfare; and - 21.2.3 make reasonable arrangements for the continuity of service provision.
+- 21.1 Members may need to terminate their psychotherapeutic services with a client if it is reasonably clear that: - 21.1.1 The client is not benefiting from their services. - 21.1.2 There are changes in the member's employment. - 21.1.3 There are health issues of the member. - 21.1.4 There are other factors which may necessitate early termination of relationships with clients. - 21.2 In the event of the need to prematurely terminate therapy with a client, members should: - 21.2.1 explain to clients the reasons for the need for termination of treatment. - 21.2.2 take reasonable steps to safeguard clients' ongoing welfare. - 21.2.3 make reasonable arrangements for the continuity of service provision.